couchbaselabs/node-ottoman/docusaurus/docs/basic/query-builder.md

+---
+sidebar_position: 6
+title: Query Builder
+---

 # Query Builder

-[Query Builder](/classes/query.html) is a flexible tool designed to create N1QL queries by specifying parameters and methods.
+[Query Builder](/docs/api/classes/query.html) is a flexible tool designed to create N1QL queries by specifying parameters and methods.
 Query Builder lets you: create queries of unlimited length and complexity without the need to know the syntax of N1QL Queries.

 ## Using the Query Builder